Out-of-Equilibrium Dynamics and Excess Volatility in Firm Networks: Summary Conclusion

 \section{Summary \& Conclusion}

-Let us first summarize the main messages of this paper.
-We started from the observation made in \cite{moranb} that generic input-output network models cannot reach an competitive equilibrium state when productivity is too low, or connectivity too high, or substitutability too low.
+Let us first summarise the main messages of this paper.
+This work started from the observation made in \cite{moranb} that generic input-output network models cannot reach a competitive equilibrium state when productivity is too low, connectivity too high, or substitutability too low.
 This begs the question: what happens to the economy in such cases?

-We argued that the answer to such a question is necessarily of dynamical nature, and demands an extension of the classical equilibrium framework (based on market-clearing and zero-profits requirements) to out-of-equilibrium equations of motion, that aim to describe {\it how} imbalances regress in time and {\it how fast} equilibrium is reached -- if it is reached at all.
+We argued that the answer to such a question is necessarily of dynamical nature, and demands an extension of the standard equilibrium framework to out-of-equilibrium equations of motion, that aim to describe {\it how} imbalances regress in time and {\it how fast} equilibrium is reached -- if it is reached at all.

 We first proposed what we called a ``naive'' model, based on the idea that forces driving the economy back to equilibrium are linear in the imbalances (profits and supply/demand imbalances).
-This leads to interesting non-linear differential equations for prices and productions which predict, among other things, that the equilibration time diverges as the network economy approaches the instability point at which competitive equilibrium is no longer realisable.
-We argued that this long time scale also leads to excess volatility, as the impact of exogenous shocks accumulates in the system.
+This leads to interesting non-linear (Lotka-Volterra type) differential equations for prices and productions which predict, among other things, that the equilibration time diverges as the network economy approaches the instability point at which competitive equilibrium is no longer admissible.
+We argued that this long time scale also leads to excess volatility, as the impact of past exogenous shocks cannot quickly dissipate.

-We then pointed out that the naive model is numerically unstable as soon as perturbations away from equilibrium are not very small.
-This instability was traced back to the fact that the model does not correctly factor in physical constraints: excess demand cannot be satisfied, excess supply must be stored, consumption can only start after goods are produced, wages can only be spent after being paid, etc. Accounting for all these constraints within a consistent model considerably complexifies the resulting equations, but leads to a numerically stable model which can be used to explore a large variety of possible dynamical behaviour, even far from the competitive equilibrium.
-In fact, the model remains well-behaved even in the region of parameters where equilibrium is un-realisable.
+We then pointed out that the naive model does not correctly factor in physical constraints: excess demand cannot be satisfied, excess supply must be stored, consumption can only start after goods are produced, wages can only be spent after being paid, etc. Accounting for all these constraints within a consistent model considerably complexifies the resulting equations, but leads to a model which displays a much larger variety of possible dynamical behaviour, some very far from the competitive equilibrium.
+In fact, the dynamics of the model can remain well-behaved even in the region of parameters where equilibrium is inadmissible because some prices and/or productions would be negative, unless some firms are removed from the network.